IUST-Computer-Organization/Verilog-Tutorial/README.md

 ### PDF Slides
 All the files, images and graphics provided in this directory belong to their respective owners and we or this organization do not claim any right over them.
-- `Sharif University of Technology - Verilog HDL` courtesy of Mohammad-Reza Movahedin, PhD.
-(Sharif Univeristy of Technology)
 - `UC Berkeley - Verilog HDL` courtesy of Sofia Shao, PhD.
-(University of California Berkeley)
+(University of California, Berkeley)
+- `Cornell University - Verilog Usage Rules` ECE 5745 Complex Digital ASIC Design, revision: 2021-03-04-12-20
 - `University of Crete, Greece - Verilog HDL` courtesy of Thanasis Oikonomou, MSc.
 (University of Crete, Greece)
+- `Sharif University of Technology - Verilog HDL` courtesy of Mohammad-Reza Movahedin, PhD.
+(Sharif Univeristy of Technology)